deployKF/website/content/guides/getting-started.md

         This method installs our pre-patched ArgoCD manifests with the plugin pre-installed.
         Use this method if you are installing ArgoCD for the first time.

-        For specific information, see the [Install Plugin (New ArgoCD)](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#install-plugin-new-argocd) guide.
+        For specific information, see the [Install Plugin - New ArgoCD](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#install-plugin---new-argocd) guide.

     ??? config "Patch an Existing ArgoCD Installation"

         This method explains how to patch an existing ArgoCD installation to include the plugin.
         Use this method if you already have an ArgoCD installation.

-        For more information, see the [Install Plugin (Existing ArgoCD)](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#install-plugin-existing-argocd) guide.
+        For more information, see the [Install Plugin - Existing ArgoCD](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#install-plugin---existing-argocd) guide.

     ---